soheilabadifard/Query-Embeddings/README.md

 # Query Embeddings for istella22
-This Script is part of the LETOR Project
+This script is part of the LETOR Project

 This script aims to extract the related embeddings for each query phrase provided by the [Istella22 dataset](https://istella.ai/data/istella22-dataset).
 This dataset includes several languages.